secretstartups/handbook/sites/handbook/source/handbook/legal/customer-negotiations/index.html.md

 - GitLab, as a commercial software product, does not require nor is designed to be used to store Personal Health Information (PHI).
 In addition, GitLab, as an organiztion, does not desire or need to receive, process, store, transact or otherwise possess PHI in order to provide our products and servcies.
 As such, GitLab does not meet, or desire to meet, the definition of a "Business Associate" as defined under the Health Insurance Portability and Accountability Act (HIPAA).
 - In the event a Customer questions "incidental dislcosures", please highlight the HIPAA definition itself, which states: _“Business associate functions or activities on behalf of a covered entity include claims processing, data analysis, utilization review, and billing.
 Business associate services to a covered entity are limited to legal, actuarial, accounting, consulting, data aggregation, management, administrative, accreditation, or financial services. **However, persons or organizations are not considered business associates if their functions or services do not involve the use or disclosure of protected health information, and where any access to protected health information by such persons would be incidental, if at all.**”_

-## Intro Data Privacy and the GitLab Data Processing Addendum
+## Intro to Data Privacy and the GitLab Data Processing Addendum

-1. The [GitLab Privacy Policy](https://about.gitlab.com/privacy/) explains how GitLab collects, uses and shares customer's personal information, and how they may exercise their rights in respect of that information.
+1. The [GitLab Privacy Policy](https://about.gitlab.com/privacy/) explains how GitLab collects, uses and shares customers' personal information, and how they may exercise their rights in respect of that information.
 More information about privacy compliance at GitLab, including answers to a number of frequently asked questions concerning the GDPR, can be found on the [GitLab Privacy Compliance](https://about.gitlab.com/privacy/privacy-compliance/) handbook page.
 1. The GitLab Data Processing Addendum, usually referred to as the "DPA", can be accessed from the [GitLab Terms of Service page](https://gitlab.com/gitlab-com/legal-and-compliance/-/raw/master/BR_signed_Hosted_DPA_V1-brobins_gitlab.com.pdf).
 As stated in the [GitLab Subscription Agreement](https://about.gitlab.com/handbook/legal/subscription-agreement/#14-security--data-protection), the terms of the DPA automatically apply to corporate customers.

-**Additional Resources**
+## Additional Resources
 [Field Operations Negotiation Overview](/handbook/sales/field-operations/order-processing/#using-customer-form-agreements-and-negotiating-gitlabs-standard-agreement)